• 1949

 staff expert at the SAV Institute of Musicology, dissertation work: Slovak Musical Instruments

-She is one of the leading exponents of Slovak ethnomusicology.
+PhDr.
+Alica Elscheková, CSc. is one of the leading exponents of Slovak ethnomusicology.
 From the inception of her work at SAV she has devoted herself to the regional research of folk vocal culture on the entire territory of Slovakia, which has given her a foundation for the style analysis, evaluation and classification of folk songs.
+She focused primarily on traditional forms of vocal music: "The focus on song as one component of traditional musical culture has acquired the status of a separate specialisation in the context of the emerging Slovak school of ethnomusicology."
+(Urbancová, 2016)

 x